dwp/dataworks-open-source-policy/general_good_practice.md

 ssb   rsa4096/789123456789 2020-10-13 [E]
 ```

+### Configure local sigining key

-Next you will need to instruct github which gpg key to use for signing git commits, as follows:
+Next you will need to instruct gith which gpg key to use for signing git commits, as follows:

 `git config --global user.signingkey <KEY-ID>` which in the sample above would be `ACBDEFG123456ACBDEFG123456ACBDEFG123456` (the long RSA key id)

+### Copy local sigining key into GitHub

 You can upload the PGP Public Key to github, following the guidance at https://help.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account.

 The following command will export the PGP Public Key in a format which can be pasted into github using the linked guidance:

 `gpg --armor --export <KEY-ID>` which in the sample above would be `432143214321` (the short RSA key id)

+Paste this into a new registered key at https://github.com/settings/keys

+### TaDa

 Now you can push signed commits.
 The -S option is used to signed code as per the example below, but shouldn't be necessary since git config has been updated to sign by default: